Year 5/6 - Magpies

 Croeso i’r Dosbarth Magpies!

-Meet the Year 5/6 Team
+Magpies Year 5/6

 Year 5/6 Expectations

-The Year 5/6 curriculum is a very tightly packed one and the children will be encouraged to develop resilience and a Growth Mindset to reach their goals.
-Children are encouraged to take ownership of their learning and are expected to complete each piece of work to the best of their abilities organising it clearly, and in accordance with the expectations of the school’s policy for pace, presentation and performance.
+The Year 5/6 curriculum is both busy and exciting.
+Children are encouraged to develop resilience and a Growth Mindset in order to achieve their goals.
+They are expected to take ownership of their learning, presenting work clearly and in line with the school’s expectations for pace, presentation, and performance.

-Language, literacy and communication
+Language, Literacy and Communication

 Writing